York13Pud/swift-100-days-of-swiftui/project-03-views-and-modifiers/README.md

             Text("Hello World")
                 .modifier(Title())

-            // Example 1 of using a custom modifier - Use the titleStyle extension:
+            // Example 2 of using a custom modifier - Using the titleStyle extension:
             Text("Hello World")
                 .titleStyle() // Both results are the same.
         }